 Let's dig into one of the examples of the official Django docs; here you find the API of the beloved

 ListView, a generic view to deal with a list of things (extracted from the database).
+I slightly simplified the example provided by the documentation to avoid having too much on our plate.

 from django.views.generic.list import ListView from articles.models import Article class ArticleListView(ListView): model = Article